-In Madrid, international schools may be thin on the ground at least compared to the cultural gems or fabulous fish restaurants (unusual in a landlocked city) but there are more well-established educational options to choose from, than you can find in many European cities.
+In Madrid, international schools may be thin on the ground at least compared to the number of cultural gems or fabulous fish restaurants (unusual for a landlocked city) but there are more well-established educational options to choose from, than you can find in many European cities.

 Public transport is brilliant in Madrid, so there’s more flexibility about where you can decide to live, knowing that you won’t need to get out the compass and draw a tiny circle, round where you work or where your children go to school, in order to avoid daily, travel meltdown.

 Salamanca is the Upper East Side of Madrid, the avenues are broad, the shopping is seductive, the financial district is next door and the prices are high.
 Largely home to rich Madrileños, they are joined by successful expats, pulling down large salaries, as well as diplomats.
 This is a great option for the latter, as the area is full of embassies, including the US, Canada and Switzerland.
 Fuente del Berro, with its park and neat villas and townhouses, appeals more to families than the other five barrios that make up the quarter, unless you want the poshest, which is Recoletos.

 Marginally cheaper and less chic but with bigger houses and good for young families is next-door Chambertin, which has the advantage of having two of the best known infant schools (the British Council Infant School and King’s Infant School) on its doorstep.

 On the opposite side of the Plaza Mayor (the hub of ancient Madrid), on the western edge of the city, is the district of Los Austrias, whose name harks back to the Habsburg rulers of Spain.
 If you want to live amongst some of Europe’s most beautiful buildings and prefer more traditional Spanish restaurant experiences, this could be the place for you.